Decade of Commemorations

 The Irish Revolution 1917-1923 lecture series

 What happened in Ireland after the 1916 Rising?
 How did the political, economic and social landscape change and what brought about independence in 1922?
-Learn more at a three-part lecture series in city libraries in June.
-Delivered by Dublin City Council’s new Historians-in-Residence, the lecture topics are:
+A three-part lecture series which took place in city libraries in June 2017.
+Delivered by Dublin City Council’s new Historians-in-Residence, the lecture topics were:

 - Lecture 1- Ireland in 1917